Skip to content

 How to draw eyebrows

-You can experiment with eyebrows and have so much fun with that.
+You can experiment with eyebrows and have so much fun with them.

 They can be straight or curvy, thick or just thin lines.